scrow/WX4AKQ_Offline_Tools/README.md

 To get started, download and extract the latest [release](https://github.com/scrow/wx4akq-offline-tools/releases) to a folder on your computer, such as `C:\SKYWARN`.

+**Note:**  If you _only_ need RMS Express capability and have no desire to utilize the full offline web server capability, you may choose to download the `+rmsonly` bundle, which contains only the documentation, RMS Express forms, and installation script.

 Exit RMS Express if it is currently running.
 Locate and run the `install_rms_forms.bat` file included with this package.
 Restart RMS Express.
 To use a form, click `Message`, then `New Message`, then `Select Template`.
 Double-click the template name.
 After submitting data into the template, close the browser window or tab, return to RMS Express, and transmit the Winlink message.